GoogleCloudPlatform/generative-ai/gemini/sample-apps/finance-advisor-spanner/README.md

 With the power of Spanner's multimodel support, I can run complex workloads on a single database for relational, analytical, text and vector use cases with virtually unlimited scale, five nines of availability—including enterprise security and governance for mission critical workloads.

 This demo highlights [Spanner](https://cloud.google.com/spanner), integration with [Vertex AI LLMs](https://cloud.google.com/model-garden?hl=en) for both embeddings and text completion models.
-You will learn how Spanner can help with usecases where you run Full Text Search, Approximate Nearest neighbor search and vector similarity search.
+You will learn how Spanner can help with use cases where you run Full Text Search, Approximate Nearest Neighbor search and vector similarity search.

 ## Tech Stack